fgrando/fgrando.github.io/src/posts/2024.01.10-21.46.02/Toshiba_Satellite_4000CDT.md

     **** Bad check sum (CMOS) ****
     Check system.
 Then press [F1] key.

-Not sure if F1 key works, I press and it does nothing.
+Not sure if F1 key works, I press and it does nothing!!!

    **UPDATE: some keyboard keys were defective.
 Pressing F1 via PS/2 keyboard allowed the CMOS to be saved and this message disapeared!**
+Some trails in the keyboard membrane were corroded.
+I could fix it using conductive paint + superglue to put the keyboard back after the plastic rivets were destroyed in disassembly.

 Related posts:
 - Bad RTC Battery/Bad Checksum (CMOS) BIOS Error on Bootup